The limitations and exceptions built into copyright were designed to ensure that the rights of the public were not unduly restricted by copyright.

 Copyright is not absolute.
 There are some uses of copyrighted works that do not require permission.
 These uses are limitations on the exclusive rights normally granted to copyright holders and are known as “exceptions and limitations” to copyright.

-Fair use, fair dealing and other exceptions and limitations to copyright are an extremely important part of copyright design.
-Some countries afford exceptions and limitations to copyright, such as fair dealing, and other countries do not offer exceptions or limitations at all.
-If your use of another’s copyrighted work is “fair” or falls within another exception or limitation to copyright, then you are not infringing the creator’s copyright.
+Exceptions and limitations to copyright are an extremely important part of copyright design.
+If your use of another’s copyrighted work falls within an exception or limitation to copyright, then you are not infringing copyright.

 When legislators created copyright protections, they realized that allowing copyright to restrict all uses of creative works could be highly problematic.
 For example, how could scholars or critics write about plays, books, movies, or other art without quoting from them?
 (It would be extremely difficult.)
 And would copyright holders be inclined to provide licenses or other permission to people whose reviews might be negative?
 (Probably not.)